ali-bajwa/Multiplayer-Infinite-2-D-Side-Scroller/Infinite Sidescroller/GameCode/DON'T_README.txt

 		animations are defined in the graphics controller.
-Can change that but must be mindful because animation definitions uses asset loader, so AssetController should be initialized before anything that wants to setup animations
+Can change that but must be mindful because animation definitions uses asset loader, so AssetController should be initialized before anything that wants to set up animations

 		many things in the project are forced to be as modular as possible, so if changes are made, need to change only one place and everything else works as usually.
-Example: instead of you querying physics body etc. from renderer, you are getting passed this info as the parameters, so if place where body is stored relative to graphics representation is changed, you only need to change place in graphics controller from which it's passsed POSSIBLE OPTIMIZATIONS
+Example: instead of you querying physics body etc. from renderer, you are getting passed this info as the parameters, so if place where body is stored relative to graphics representation is changed, you only need to change place in graphics controller from which it's passed POSSIBLE OPTIMIZATIONS

 FACTS TO REMEMBER (AVOIDING MISTAKES)